libdynd/libdynd/docs/serialization-design.md

 The `serialize` callable has signature `(Any) -> bytes`, and operates as a reduction kernel.
 This means it concatenates data to the output bytes object.
 Only the data gets serialized, not the type.
 This is not a problem, however, because to serialize an arbitrary array, one can serialize it as `array[Any]`, which must serialize both the type and the data.

-All primitives are serialized in little-endian order.
-By making this choice explicitly, there is no ambiguity across different platforms, and by not allowing alternatives, this makes the serialization suitable for use in Merkle DAGs.
-A majority of platforms are little-endian, so this is also good for the typical case.

 In DyND's storage within memory, there is some metadata which describes memory layout, data references, and other details incidental to how things are stored.
 For serialization, the layout is defined completely in terms of the type, and there is no such metadata.
 For example, the `fixed` dimension type has a stride in its metadata.
 In the serialization of a strided array, the data is always tightly packed, and no stride is stored anywhere.

 ## Deserialize Callable